-When polled, millennials in particular will tell you that they adore live events for the feeling of connectedness they inspire.
-But as an event creator, getting people to show up is only half the battle.
-You also want to maximize the amount of money you raise.
+Events are an important fundraising tool for nonprofit organizations, and millennials, in particular, will tell you that they adore live events for the feeling of connectedness they inspire.
+But planning a charity event involves both getting people to show up and maximizing the amount of money you raise.

-Here’s a 10-step course of action for how to plan a charity event or fundraiser that will exceed goals and expectations.
+Here’s a 10-step guide to planning a unique charity event or fundraiser that will exceed goals and expectations.

-Getting clear on why you’re raising money and who you’re raising it for will help you create a clear promotional strategy and operational plan.
+Getting clear on why you’re raising money and who you’re raising it for will help you create an effective promotional strategy and operational plan.
 All other decisions cascade from this “mission statement.”
 Defining your cause on paper is the first step to setting in motion a clear plan of action.

 You’ll need to raise funds above and beyond the amount you’re going to spend.
 A budget will help keep your costs in perspective and get more for your money.
 Make sure it includes every single detail — from the venue to the catering to the parking valets.

-Always leave a little room in your budget for the unpredictables.
-Better to exceed your goals than have them eaten into by unforeseen expenses.
+Always leave a little room in your budget for the unpredictable.
+It’s better to exceed your goals than have them eaten into by unforeseen expenses.